Tuesday, May 31

 🌈Happy rainbowtastic day to you!!🌈

-Are you ready to learn about some new awesome fun facts?
-Joey would like to tell you all about the game called Candyland (Candy Land)!!
+I would like to tell you all about the game called Candyland (Candy Land)!!
 Candyland is a board game.
 Did you know that Candyland was actually invented by a woman named Eleanor Abbott in 1948?
-She was in the hospital diagnosed with polio.
-There was a lot of very sick children in there with polio too.
-So, Eleanor Abbott who was a retired school teacher decided to make a game for all the children to play.
+She was in the hospital and diagnosed with polio.
+There were a lot of very sick children in there with polio, too.
+So, a retired school teacher, Eleanor Abbott, decided to make a game for all the children.
 The Candyland (Candy Land) game kept the children busy and gave them something fun to do for hours.
-Sometime in 1949 Eleanor Abbott sold the game to Milton Bradley.
-Candyland was one of the first board games that I learned to play as a child.
+Sometime in 1949, Eleanor Abbott sold the game to Milton Bradley.
+Candyland was one of the first board games I learned to play as a child.
 My siblings and I loved playing this game.
 It entertained us for hours!
-It makes a great game for families to play together.
+It makes an excellent game for families to play together.
+Continuing reading to find out more cool facts about Candyland.

 Have you played the Candyland board game?